BE A DOER OF THE WORD

 “Because the carnal mind is enmity against God; for it is not subject to the law of God, nor indeed can be.”
 (Rom.
 8:7 NKJV).

-While the carnal mind may delight in hearing or reading God’s Word so as to acquire more mental knowledge about God to boast about, preach or teach to impress people; however, it will not obey or submit to God’s Word.
+While the carnal mind may delight in hearing or reading God’s Word to acquire more mental knowledge about God to boast about, preach or teach to impress people; however, it will not obey or submit to God’s Word.

 The carnal mind will always reject, rationalize, doubt, or debate spiritual truths!